aplosdev/docs/README.md

 <div align="center">
 <h1>Aplós</h1>

-  **Aplós** is a sleek, contemporary, and purposefully designed Vitepress theme & Template.
+  **Aplós** is a sleek, contemporary, and purposefully designed VitePress theme & Static Template.
 It provides a straightforward solution for creating a quick web page, offering essential features for comfortable writing while maintaining a sense of simplicity.

 </div>

 ![aplos-screenshot](https://github.com/GabsEdits/aplos/assets/110247388/68ac1af2-6454-4416-83e9-536979b715ca)

-- Lightweight and minimalistic, using Vitepress.
+- Lightweight and minimalistic, using VitePress.
 - Elegantly styled with a primary color theme for a visually pleasing experience.
 - Mobile-friendly design with support for dark mode.
 - Optimized for social media sharing with meta cards.
-- Utilizes premium fonts: Inter for text, Source Code Pro for code snippets and Noto (Color) Emoji for emojis.
+- Utilizes premium fonts: Inter for text and Source Code Pro for code snippets.
-- Local development made easy with NPM integration.
+- Local development made easy with NPM/PNPM integration.

 ## Name